Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Stage I. The cancer has grown in one of these ways:

-It is in the first and second layer of the stomach wall (mucosa and submucosa) and has spread to up to six lymph nodes very close to the tumor.
+It is in the first and second layer of the stomach wall (mucosa and submucosa) and has spread to up to one or two lymph nodes very close to the tumor.

 The cancer is in the first and second layer of the stomach wall, and has also invaded the muscle layer.
 It has not spread to lymph nodes or other organs.